 A report deemed valid for support purposes should meet the following criteria:

-- Give a clear diagnosis of your specific learning difference.
+- give a clear diagnosis of your specific learning difference

-Disability/long term health or sensory condition
+Disability or long-term health or sensory condition

 If you are applying for Disabled Student Allowances (DSA) you will also need to send your funding body a copy of your Diagnostic Report or Disability Evidence Form.